hapticssymposium-org/hs2026/site/content/presenting/toh-short-papers.md

 ## Important Dates

 * September 25, 2023 (firm): IEEE Transactions on Haptics Short Paper deadline
+* February 5, 2024: Deadline for authors to submit IEEE Transactions on Haptics Short Paper information to PaperPlaza for the conference program
 * March 18, 2024: IEEE Transactions on Haptics Short Paper preview video deadline